 People don’t want to discard their antique and heirloom pieces from bygone generations.
 Again, introducing some contemporary pieces plays off their older look and enhances their drama.
 “This has been going on in Europe for a very long time and it’s becoming very big here,” Mittmann-Emrie noted.
 “You could take an antique table and put it with a very contemporary buffet, or vice versa.
 Or let’s go a step further – take an antique, off-white table and couple it with contemporary, dark chairs.
 We don’t have to follow any rules anymore.

 “Let’s make our homes fun and interesting,” Mittmann-Emrie said.
 “When our friends come over, they might say, ‘Is this a piece you inherited or did you find it at some fabulous estate sale?
 Tell me the story behind it.’
-And you’ll say, “No, I found it at Morris Home Furnishings!”
+And you’ll say, “No, I found it at Morris Home!”

-Morris Home Furnishings has been Making Homes Great since 1947.
-You will find more selection, more style and more savings on the latest interior decorating trends at the three stores located in Ohio and one in northern Kentucky.
+Morris Home has been Making Homes Great since 1947.
+You will find more selection, more style and more ways to save on the latest interior decorating trends at our showrooms located in Dayton, Cincinnati, Columbus, and Northern Kentucky.